Environmental Management System / Environmental Policy

 The sustainable portfolio includes financing schemes intended to support the investments in productivity and efficiency projects, such as: energy efficiency, renewable energy, reduction of carbon emissions, cleaner production, sustainable buildings and reconversion to more efficient technologies, among others.

 At Bancolombia Group we continue the structuring of our Sustainable Businesses model which includes financial and technical assistance services to develop projects of our clients that generate social and environmental benefits.
-For such purpose, we conducted 277 visits-together with some allies or with our internal team- to generate a value offer with technical assistance and innovative solutions with a positive impact on the environment.
-In 2017 we participated in several sector events with the attendance of 682 clients and many more actions.
+For such purpose, we conducted visits-together with some allies or with our internal team- to generate a value offer with technical assistance and innovative solutions with a positive impact on the environment.
+In 2018, we participate in 16 events were held for customers on sustainable financing, trends and benefits of sustainability and renewable energies, in different cities of the country (Medellin, Manizales, Pereira, Bogota, Santa Marta, Ibague, Barranquilla, Bucaramanga, Cali) and regional autonomous corporations, in which around 400 customers participated and many more actions.

 Successful cases of financed projects